 Greek Orzo Pasta Salad is bursting with zesty, Mediterranean inspired flavors like crisp cucumber, juicy cherry tomatoes, red onion, olives, dill, mint and feta cheese.

 A simple red wine vinegar dressing brings it all together in less than 20 minutes making it the perfect side dish for summertime grilling!

 Greek orzo pasta salad is easy to make and perfect for transporting to BBQ parties, pot-luck dinners or even to the beach.

-Light and refreshing cold pasta salad makes the perfect side dish for grilled chicken and this Greek salad doesn’t disappoint!
+Light and refreshing cold pasta salad makes the perfect side dish for grilled Greek marinated chicken and this recipe doesn't disappoint!

 - Orzo pasta - cook the pasta until "al dente" so it keeps a nice bite and to avoid it becoming mushy.
 Orzo pasta can be substituted with any other pasta you have on hand such as bow-tie, penne or elbow pasta.

 - Veggies - black olives, red onion, cucumbers and cherry tomatoes are a classic combination of flavors!